JW Marriott Marquis Miami Review

 Definitely an older property, however, this property is nicer and more updated than the JW Marriott Miami.

 At check-in, after I told Mohammed I had previously stayed at the attached Beaux-Arts boutique hotel, he said that while the JW was nice, it was not that nice and to taper my expectations by not comparing the two.
 We used 40k points for a one-night stay when cash rates were $300/night.
-In the future, at the $300 price point, I would stay at Beaux-Arts, a newer facility, with access to the same facilities.
+In the future, at the $300 price point, I would stay at Beaux-Arts, an updated property, with access to the same facilities.

 This internet speed is great for: